joshuabell/joshs-claude-code-stats-dashboard/README.md

 This dashboard is designed for **single-developer, single-machine usage**.
 Claude Code tracks usage data locally on each machine.

 **Multi-machine considerations:**
-- If you run `npm run upload` from multiple machines, the most recent upload will overwrite previous data
+- If you run `npm run stats` from multiple machines, the most recent data will overwrite previous data
 - For multiple machines, consider:
   - Deploying separate dashboard instances per machine
   - Using only one primary machine for uploads